-When writing Arduino libraries that need quite a few IO pins, it can be difficult to decide if the library should use an IO expansion device such as the 8574 chip, or just use Arduino pins directly.
-This library is designed to easily solve both cases at once, for the vast majority of cases.
+When writing Arduino libraries that need quite a few IO pins, it can be difficult to decide if the library should use an IO expansion device such as the ubiquitous shift register, popular PCF8574 chip, or just use Arduino pins directly.
+This library is designed to handle all scenarios for the vast majority of cases.

 This library is hosted on our github account, it comes complete with a working example showing both modes of operation.

 To use the library, get the latest source as an zip and expand it into your Arduino libraries directory.

 Latest news: I’ve forked the LiquidCrystal library and made it work with this abstraction, it took all of about an hour to get everything working.
 Internally, the library was very well structured and easy to modify.
 It’s available here.